Open-Wide/OwEzFetchAndListBundle/README.md

-Fetch and List Helper for EzPublish 5
+Fetch and List Bundle for EzPublish 5
 =====================================

 Implementation